torvalds/linux/Documentation/arch/riscv/cmodx.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ==============================================================================
-Concurrent Modification and Execution of Instructions (CMODX) for RISC-V Linux
+Concurrent Modification and Execution of Instructions (CMODX) for RISC-V GNU/Linux
 ==============================================================================

 CMODX is a programming technique where a program executes instructions that were